YogeshxSaini/DevOps-Journey-Notes/Docker/Notes/Docker Swarm/README.md

 | `docker service scale`             | # Scales a service up or down by adding or removing replicas |
 | `docker service update`            | # Updates a service by changing its configuration            |
 | `docker node ls`                   | # List all the nodes in a Swarm cluster                      |

+## Conclusion

+Docker Swarm is a powerful tool for managing containerized applications in a clustered environment.
+With its built-in features for high availability, scalability, load balancing, service discovery, and rolling updates, Docker Swarm makes it easy to deploy and manage containerized applications at scale.
+By working with Docker Swarm, you can take advantage of the benefits of containerization while ensuring the availability and scalability of your applications.